frenchie68/Z79Forth/README.md

 days of eight bit computing.
 The Motorola MC6809 processor always had an excellent reputation for being Forth friendly, being endowed with two stack pointers and two index registers.
-I always wanted to program a serious application for it.
+I always wanted to program a serious application for it but never had the chance.
 Hardware and software development proceeded in parallel.

 ### Hardware Development
 Z79Forth is a journey into retro-computing that takes advantage of modern